Single photon zeptosecond interferometry: Discussion

-\paragraph{Non-local measurements in condensed matter} Another possibility of using two quantum equivalent XUV photons is the exploration of true non-local measurements in solids through photoelectron spectroscopy, or the so-called time-resolved angle photoelectron spectroscopy (trARPES) \cite{Smallwood2012,Corder2018,Sie2019}.
+Another possibility of using two quantum equivalent XUV photons is exploring true non-local measurements in solids through photoelectron spectroscopy, specifically time-resolved angle-resolved photoelectron spectroscopy (trARPES) \cite{Smallwood2012,Corder2018,Sie2019}.
 Theoretical proposals to use two-electron ARPES measurements to uncover correlations have been discussed in the past \cite{Berakdar1998TwoElectrons, Mahmood2022TwoElectrons}.
 However, the proposed measurements only involved local electron pairs.
-Our non-local equivalent XUV photons could probe correlations in a solid across macroscopic distances while still preserving the energy and momentum resolution power of ARPES.
-This, we argue, could open the door to new set of experiments to explore and resolve the spatial and temporal extent of quasi-particle correlations.
+Our non-local equivalent XUV photons could probe correlations in a solid across macroscopic distances while preserving the energy and momentum resolution of ARPES.
+We argue that this could open the door to a new set of experiments to explore and resolve the spatial and temporal extent of quasi-particle correlations.

-\paragraph{Concluding remarks} In this work we present a simple methodology for the generation and control of two quantum equivalent XUV photons with high precision using an SLM.
-The pair of photons are part of two attosecond pulse trains that co-propagate but are spatially separated.
-By using Bessel-like beams for the fundamental, we guarantee XUV propagation without the presence of the generating strong fields.
-In the far field the two XUV beams interfere and measurements of this interference allows for a precise determination of the relative phase and temporal jitter.
-The delay between the two photons can be controlled with a resolution of 52~zs and measured with a precision of 3~zs in the 11th harmonic.

-We have also performed photon counting experiments, recreating full HHG spectra with one, two, three and four photons.
-These measurements allowed us to establish that each photon carries with it, information of the entire HHG spectrum.
-Additionally, after collapsing the wave function of one photon at a time, in the two-photon experiment, we showed that interference is still present leading us to conclude that photons emerging from each foci are not entangled.

-We have also presented a theoretical framework on the relationship of the observed interference pattern and the phase of the quantum state of a target, through the dipole phase difference.
-The framework allows for a straightforward way of generalizing attosecond transient absorption spectroscopy to interferometric measurements providing values for the dipole phase.